gridcoin-community/Gridcoin-Site/wiki/utxos.md

 Since staking creates a new UTXO, that UTXO goes on cooldown.
 This means that when you stake, part of your balance will be offline and unable to stake.
-Thus making your balance split across smaller UTXOs will make staking more efficient since less of your total balance will be offline after a stake.
+Thus having your balance split across smaller UTXOs will make staking more efficient since less of your total balance will be offline after a stake.

 More efficient staking can be achieved with adding `stakesplit=1` to your